Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Introduction

 \paragraph{Resolutions of Hopf cooperads}

-The rational homotopy type of a 1-reduced simplicial $\Lambda$-operad is encoded by a 1-reduced $\Lambda$-cooperad in CDGAs (also known as Hopf cooperads) thanks to results of Fresse~\cite{Fre} (which extend Sullivan's rational homotopy theory).
+The rational homotopy type of a 1-reduced simplicial $\Lambda$-operad is encoded by a 1-reduced $\Lambda$-cooperad in CDGAs (also known as a Hopf cooperad) thanks to results of Fresse~\cite{Fre} (which extend Sullivan's rational homotopy theory).
 Fresse--Turchin--Willwacher~\cite{FresseTurchinWillwacher2017} built a fibrant resolution for 1-reduced Hopf $\Lambda$-cooperads using the Boardman--Vogt $W$ construction.
 They identified the underlying dg-cooperad of this construction with the bar construction of the operad formed by the subspace of primitive elements (a key step in computing the rational homotopy type of embedding spaces).

 In Section~\ref{sec:fibr-resol-hopf}, we define variants of these constructions using leveled trees.
 We show that our constructions are quasi-isomorphic to the usual ones.
-Moreover, we also prove that the leveled $W_{l}$ construction is quasi-isomorphic to the bar-cobar construction:
+Moreover, we also prove that the leveled $W_{l}$ construction is quasi-isomorphic to the bar-cobar construction.
+Like in the operadic case, the theorem below only provides a construction isomorphic to the usual one.
+However, it is an important step to make our constructions for bimodules compatible with the classical theory.

-\begin{thmintro} Let $\calC$ be 1-reduced Hopf $\Lambda$-cooperad. \begin{enumerate}[label={(\alph*)}, nosep] \item The leveled Boardman--Vogt resolution $W_{l}\calC$ defines a fibrant resolution of $\calC$ in the Reedy model category structure of 1-reduced Hopf $\Lambda$-cooperads, which is isomorphic to the usual Boardman--Vogt resolution (see Theorem~\ref{ThmQI}). \item The primitive elements of $W_{l}\calC$ define a 1-reduced dg-operad $\Prim(W_{l}\calC)$.
-The underlying dg-cooperad of the Boardman--Vogt construction $W_{l}\calC$ is quasi-isomorphic to the leveled bar construction of the primitive elements $\calB_{l}(\Prim(W_{l}\calC))$ (Theorem~\ref{thm:W=B for bimods}). \item The leveled Boardman--Vogt resolution $W_{l}\calC$ is quasi-isomorphic to the leveled bar-cobar construction $\calB_{l}\Omega_{l}\calC$ as a 1-reduced dg-$\Lambda$-cooperad (Theorem~\ref{thm:lambda-compatible}). \end{enumerate} \end{thmintro}
+\begin{thmintro} Let $\calC$ be 1-reduced Hopf $\Lambda$-cooperad. \begin{enumerate}[label={(\alph*)}, nosep] \item The leveled Boardman--Vogt resolution $W_{l}\calC$ is isomorphic to the usual Boardman--Vogt resolution $W\calC$ Consequently, $W_{l}\calC$ defines a fibrant resolution of $\calC$ in the Reedy model category structure of 1-reduced Hopf $\Lambda$-cooperads (see Theorem~\ref{ThmQI}). \item The leveled bar construction is isomorphic to the usual bar construction.

+Furthermore, the primitive elements of $W_{l}\calC$ define a 1-reduced dg-operad $\Sigma^{-1} \Prim(W_{l}\calC)$.
+Therefore, the underlying dg-cooperad of the Boardman--Vogt construction $W_{l}\calC$ is quasi-isomorphic to the leveled bar construction of the primitive elements $\calB_{l}(\Sigma^{-1} \Prim(W_{l}\calC))$ (Theorem~\ref{thm:W=B for bimods}). \item The leveled cobar construction is isomorphic to the usual cobar construction.
+So, the leveled Boardman--Vogt resolution $W_{l}\calC$ is quasi-isomorphic to the leveled bar-cobar construction $\calB_{l}\Omega_{l}\calC$ as a 1-reduced dg-$\Lambda$-cooperad (Theorem~\ref{thm:lambda-compatible}). \end{enumerate} \end{thmintro}

 \paragraph{Resolutions of Hopf cooperadic cobimodules}